How To Install Custom Fonts for Google Docs

 Add Google Fonts to Windows With SkyFonts

-Thereafter, press the Browse Google Fonts button on the SkyFonts site to open the window shown below.
+After downloading the software, press the Browse Google Fonts button on the SkyFonts site to open the window shown below.
 To add one of the listed fonts to Windows, click its SkyFonts button.
-Then press the Add button to install that font on Windows.
+Then, press the Add button to install that font on Windows.